|

 (Himalayan Lamb Noodle Soup)

-1 lb. rice noodles
+1 lb rice noodles

-1/2 cup carrot, thinly sliced
+1/2 cup carrot, julienned

-1/2 cup red bell pepper, thinly sliced
+1/2 cup red bell pepper, julienned

-1/2 cup celery, thinly sliced
+1/2 cup celery, julienned

 1 cup spinach, washed and cut into pieces